FAQ

 To obtain your Tourist VISA prior to arrival via the official e-VISA website click here.

-Otherwise you can purchase on upon arrival to either Siem Reap or Phnom Penh International Airport.
+Alternatively, you can purchase one upon arrival in either Siem Reap International Airport or Phnom Penh International Airport.
 You will be required to present:

 - – A completed visa application form (provided at the Airport)